-Questioning today's R&D models is a very important area in which many activists have contributed worldwide.
+In the end of the day, it seems quite likely that these arguments and analyses should not necessarily be of an a priori concern to the patient community, although questioning today's R&D models is a very important area in which many activists have contributed worldwide.
 Additionally, there is an open-ended meeting of the WHO the spring of 2016 that targets an open agreement for an equitable biomedical R&D system with agreed guiding principles.
 The experience with several new compounds shows that the argumentation around the different cost elements included in the price (especially in the launch price) of a medicine still fails to justify the very high price applied by the manufacturers, especially in case of original medicines (the case of Daklinza® [daclatasvir] will be discussed later in detail).